spiral/docs/grpc/service.md

 > Make sure to use options `php_namespace` and `php_metadata_namespace` to properly configure PHP namespace.
 You can read more about GRPC service declaration
 > [here](https://grpc.io/docs/guides/concepts/).

-At the moment you can only create Unidirectional APIs, use [Golang services](/grpc/golang.md) in order to handle [streaming and batch processing](/grpc/streaming.md).
+At the moment you can only create Unidirectional APIs, use [Golang services](/grpc/golang.md) to handle [streaming and batch processing](/grpc/streaming.md).

 ## Generate the service
-You can generate the service code manually using `protoc` compiler and `php-grpc` plugin.
+You can generate the service code manually using the `protoc` compiler and `php-grpc` plugin.
 Execute the command from the

 ```bash
 $ protoc -I ./proto/ --php_out=app/src --php-grpc_out=app/src proto/calculator.proto
 ```

-The default `protoc` compiler does not respect the location of the application namespaces, the code will be generated in `app/src/App/Calculator` and `app/src/App/GPBMetadata`.
+The default `protoc` compiler does not respect the location of the application namespaces.
+The code will be generated in the `app/src/App/Calculator` and `app/src/App/GPBMetadata` directories.
 Move the generated code to make it loadable:

 - app/src/Calculator
 - app/src/GPBMetadata